CodeWithMohaimin/codewithmohaimin/README.md

 I also have a 🎬 YouTube channel, [CodeWithMohaimin](https://youtube.com/@CodeWithMohaimin), where I share my knowledge and experiences with others in the 👨‍👨‍👦‍👦 tech community.
 </br>

 I'm always eager to stay up to date with the latest technologies and industry trends.
-I am confident in my ability to tackle any web development project and I am eager to bring my skills to new and challenging opportunities.
+I am confident in my ability to tackle any web development project.
+And, I am eager to bring my skills to new and challenging opportunities.

 ## 🛠 Technologies